hmxmilohax/rock-band-3-deluxe/readme.md

 ![RB2 LIVE](dependencies/images/360_rb2live.png)

-### Installing Songs on Xenia
+### Installing Songs on Xenia (Desktop and UWP)

-Download an Xbox 360 song pack of your choice and open Xenia.
-Navigate to `File > Install Content`, and select your song pack(s) of choice.
+* Download an Xbox 360 song pack of your choice.
+* Open Xenia, navigate to `File > Install Content`, and select your song pack(s) of choice.
 You can select more than one at a time.
-Xenia supports both CON and LIVE files.
+  * Xenia supports both CON and LIVE files.

 ![Xenia Songs](dependencies/images/xenia_installcontent.png)

+* If you're on Xbox Series X/S, copy the entire `content` folder to your USB drive.
+Click `Yes` to overwrite the files if it asks you to.

 ## [rb3_plus](https://github.com/rjkiv/rb3_plus) Keys Upgrades